-In the spring when the ground is covered in yellow daffodils, there is an annual open day in aid of Scotland’s Garden Scheme.
+In the spring when the ground is covered in wild daffodils, there is an annual open day in aid of Scotland’s Garden Scheme.
 Winton’s Family Spring Open Day is usually in the first half of April, so please ensure you come along to see the gardens.

 Watch the video above: Celebrating 85 years of Scotland’s Gardens with the charity’s President, The Duchess of Rothesay.